inianantony/git_knowledge/README.md

 The above command will move the changes to stash area , and then checkout the current commit back to the working directory.
 `> git stash list` can show the list of stashes

-`> git stash apply` will retreive the data from stash and copies to working directory and index
+`> git stash apply` will retreive the data from stash and copies to working directory and index , if no name is specified then the most recent stash will be copied.
+If a stash name copied from `> git stash list` is given then that data wil be used.

 `> git stash clear` will clear eveything from stash